Towards Socially Intelligent Agents with Mental State Transition and Human Utility: Algorithms

 \section{Algorithms}

-The overall architecture of our proposed agent model is illustrated in Figure \ref{fig:mind_utility}.
-For each scenario, a setting description (Figure \ref{fig:mind_utility}(a)) is provided by the LIGHT environment, which can include a description about the location, object affordances, agents' personas, and the objects that agents are carrying, wearing, or wielding.
-The free-form conversations, actions and emotions are logged during the communication as the observation history (Figure \ref{fig:mind_utility}(b)).
-To begin with, a mental state parser will parse the setting descriptions into graph representation and initialize the agent's mental state (step 1 and 2).
-Besides the mental state updating, the parser also outputs an action mask that is aimed to rule out actions that are physically or causally impossible to take (step 3).
-A graph encoder (step 4) and a text encoder (step 5) will convert the mental state graph $G_t$ and the dialogue observation $O_t$ into vector representations, respectively.
-The same text encoder will be used to encode the candidates $C_t$ (step 6).
-In step 7, the context vectors are combined by a bi-directional attention aggregator, and each candidate is assigned a score with a Multi-layer Perceptron (MLP) (step 8).
-The action mask is then applied to get the feasible candidates under the current state-of-mind constraints (step 9).
-In step 10 and 11, the top three candidates from the last step will be fed into the utility model and re-ranked.
-Finally, the selected utterance/action/emotion is executed by the agent (step 12) and returned to the environment.
+The overall architecture of our proposed framework is illustrated in Figure \ref{fig:mind_utility}.
+For each scenario, a setting description (Figure \ref{fig:mind_utility}\textcircled{a}) is provided by the LIGHT environment, which can include a description of the location, object affordances, agents' personas, and the objects that agents are carrying, wearing, or wielding.
+The free-form conversations, actions, and emotions are logged during the communication as the observation history (Figure \ref{fig:mind_utility}\textcircled{b}).
+To begin with, a mental state parser will parse the setting descriptions into graph representation and initialize the agent's mental state (steps \textcircled{ {1}} and \textcircled{ {2}}).
+Besides the mental state updating, the parser also outputs an action mask that is aimed to rule out actions that are physically or causally impossible to take (step \textcircled{ {3}}).
+A graph encoder (step \textcircled{ {4}}) and a text encoder (step \textcircled{ {5}}) will convert the mental state graph $G_t$ and the dialogue observation $O_t$ into vector representations, respectively.
+The same text encoder will be used to encode the candidates $C_t$ (step \textcircled{ {6}}).
+In step \textcircled{ {7}}, the context vectors are combined by a bi-directional attention aggregator~\citep{yu2018qanet, seo2016bidirectional}, and each candidate is assigned a score with a Multi-Layer Perceptron (MLP) (step \textcircled{ {8}}).
+The action mask is then applied to get the feasible candidates under current mental state constraints (step \textcircled{ {9}}).
+In steps \textcircled{ {10}} and \textcircled{ {11}}, the top three candidates from the last step will be fed into the value model and re-ranked.
+Finally, the selected utterance/action/emotion is executed by the agent (step \textcircled{ {12}}) and fed back to the environment.
 Upon receiving the response from other agents in the environment, the new observation will be again parsed and used to update the agent's state of mind, and the cycle repeats.
 In the following, we will describe each component in more detail.

-\subsection{Mental State Modeling (Steps 1-2)}
+\subsection{Mental State Modeling (steps \textcircled{ {1}}-\textcircled{ {2}})}